Microelectronics Component Specialists

 Bake and Dry Pack

 SIX SIGMA offers Bake and Dry Pack to eliminate the moisture that can damage the components.
 The process is performed by baking the components at specified temperatures and times to remove moisture.
 The components are then vacuum packed in a special moisture-resistant bag.
-This process is strongly recommended for any plastic component that would absorb moisture, as it is stored, thus minimizing any delamination issues when mounting the component to the PC Board.
-This allows the components to be stored in normal room conditions.
+This process is strongly recommended for any plastic component that would absorb moisture in storage minimizing any delamination issues when mounting the component to the PC Board.
+Components that are vacuum packed can be stored in normal room conditions.

 Applicable Specifications & Standards: